-A 5-10 minute, customizable survey sheds light on the way students are experiencing your class or school.
+A 5-10 minute, customizable survey sheds light on the way students are experiencing each class.

 2. Review Feedback

-Your confidential report will show how students’ experiences are promoting or hindering equitable learning.
+A confidential report shows how students’ experiences are promoting or hindering equitable learning.

-Rerun the survey to see how students experience new practices.
-Repeat Steps 1-4 to keep improving.
+Repeat the survey to see how students experience new practices.
+Repeat steps 1-3 to keep improving.